LeonardoBai12/CatsPictures/README.md

-# Stefanini Android Challenge
+# Cats Pictures

 ## Introduction

-This folder contains a Android project developed by the developer Leonardo Biondo Bai, as a challenge to present to the Stefanini Group's Android team.
+This folder contains a Android project developed by the developer Leonardo Biondo Bai.

 ## Project notes